pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestateunsubscribechanges0.md

 The **FwpmBfeStateUnsubscribeChanges0** function deregisters a base filtering engine (BFE) callback function that was previously registered by calling the [FwpmBfeStateSubscribeChanges0](/windows-hardware/drivers/ddi/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0) function.

-> [!NOTE]
->  **FwpmBfeStateUnsubscribeChanges0** is a specific version of **FwpmBfeStateUnsubscribeChanges**.
-See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 > [!WARNING]
 > Do not call **FwpmBfeStateUnsubscribeChanges0** from a callback function that your driver previously registered by calling [FwpmBfeStateSubscribeChanges0](nf-fwpmk-fwpmbfestatesubscribechanges0.md).
 Doing so can cause a deadlock.